 This is why I believe it’s important to discuss your Bishop score and use your Bishop score calculator when having an examination!

-How to Use a Bishop Score Calculator
+How To Calculate Bishop Score

 While you’re having your examination at your doctor’s office, request the assessment of each of the aspects.
-Having your Bishop Score Calculator in hand lets your doctor know you wish to be as informed and in-control as possible.
+Having your Bishop Score Calculator in hand lets your doctor know you wish to be as informed and in control as possible.

 P.S. – You can receive a free printable Bishop Score Calculator when you join my email list!
-By signing up, you’ll receive access to the calculator and all the other free parenting resources and printables in my member only section!
+By signing up, you’ll receive access to the calculator and all the other free parenting resources and printables in my member-only section!